-A scientific generalist with a broad perspective, biopsychologist Susan Schneider obtained her graduate education from Brown University (mechanical engineering) and the University of Kansas, and her multifaceted career includes a stint in the Peace Corps.
+A scientific generalist with a broad perspective, behavioral and biopsychologist Susan Schneider obtained her graduate education from Brown University (mechanical engineering) and the University of Kansas (psychology), and her multifaceted career includes a stint in the Peace Corps.
 She taught the science of consequences to Ph.D. students at Auburn University, and at Florida International University, she was the Associate Director of the Developmental Psychobiology laboratory.
 She has published numerous research and theoretical articles and book chapters, including pioneering studies on generalization and choice.
 She's taught over a dozen different psychology courses, including cognitive psychology, social psychology, comparative psychology, statistics, research methods, and history of psychology.
-She began the extensive research for the book in 2001.
+And, of course, on learning principles and behavior analysis.
+She has focused recently on sustainability and climate change, and has publications in that area.

-Schneider is currently a Visiting Scholar at the University of the Pacific.
+Schneider is currently a faculty member at Western Michigan University and a Senior Scientist for the nonprofit Root Solutions, which focuses on behavior and sustainability.
 The Science of Consequences is her first book.

-* Over twenty-five years of research and scholarship in the science of consequences and nature-nurture relations.
+* Over twenty-five years of research and scholarship in the science of consequences (technically, "operant learning") and nature-nurture relations.
+Currently fighting the climate crisis, both professionally and as a long-time community environmental leader.

-* Has long championed the inclusive "systems theory" approach to nature-nurture relations, culminating in reviews in 2003 and 2007.
-Her 2003 review was one of the most viewed articles on the journal's website for several years.
+* Has long championed the inclusive "systems theory" approach to nature-nurture relations, culminating in several influential scientific review articles.

-* Published in journals as varied as American Psychologist, International Journal of Comparative Psychology, Developmental Psychobiology, Psychonomic Bulletin and Review, Behavioural Processes, European Journal of Developmental Science, Analysis of Verbal Behavior, Journal of Environmental Psychology, Journal of the Experimental Analysis of Behavior, and The Behavior Analyst.
+* Published in journals as varied as American Psychologist, International Journal of Comparative Psychology, Developmental Psychobiology, Psychonomic Bulletin and Review, Behavioural Processes, Journal of Environmental Psychology, European Journal of Developmental Science, Analysis of Verbal Behavior, Journal of the Experimental Analysis of Behavior, and The Behavior Analyst/Perspectives on Behavior Science.
+Recently published an article on learning principles and climate change in Energy Research and Social Science.
+Coauthored two chapters in the new guidebook Making Shift Happen: Designing for Successful Environmental Behavior Change.

-* Nearly 100 scientific presentations, including many recent keynote and invited addresses at conferences and universities across the United States and internationally.
+* Over 150 scientific presentations, including many keynote and invited addresses at conferences and universities across the United States and internationally.
+Recently spoke (virtually) for Brazilian conference and Italian conferences.

 * Has been a member of the American Psychological Association, Association for Behavior Analysis, Comparative Cognition Society, International Society for Developmental Psychobiology, and Society for the Quantitative Analyses of Behavior.

-* Has served as a reviewer for many scientific journals, including American Psychologist, Animal Cognition, Behavioural Brain Research, Developmental Science, Journal of the Experimental Analysis of Behavior, and The Behavior Analyst.
+* Has served as a reviewer or editorial board member for many scientific journals, including American Psychologist, Animal Cognition, Behavioural Brain Research, Developmental Science, Journal of the Experimental Analysis of Behavior, Behavior Analysis in Practice, Behavior and Social Issues, and The Behavior Analyst/Perspectives on Behavior Science.

 scienceofconsequences at yahoo.com